kristinemlarson/gnssrefl/tests/use_cases/use_at01.md

 <img src=at01-final.png width=600>

 There are some statistics here that indicate that the precision is ~ 5 cm.
 We are working on removing inter-frequency biases.
-Some is simply do to the phase center - but we also want to be be careful to take into account surface changes (ice to water, e.g.)
+Some of the bias is simply due to the phase center - but we also want to be be careful to take into account surface changes (ice to water, e.g.)

 <PRE>
 Freq  Bias  Sigma   NumObs